comicfans/comicfans.github.io/_posts/2023-06-25-blame-on-script-lang.md

-I realized that what I'm complainting is not a problem for interactive usage, when viewed every step output, such 'bugs' can be easily spoted (actually these are 'feathures' to improve interactive experience). it has so many 'easy to use' feature but in headless execution this just makes everything more complicit.
+I realized that what I'm complainting is not a problem for interactive usage, when viewed every step output, such 'bugs' can be easily spoted (actually these are 'feathures' to improve interactive experience). it has so many 'easy to use' feature but in headless execution this just makes everything more complicated.
-In headless execution you don't have oppotunity to view every step output(such code may run millions times with many different input parameter), so you must 'predict' program behavior, and for predictable, consist behavior (even it's more complicit) is much more important than easier(but inconsist) usage.
+In headless execution you don't have oppotunity to view every step output(such code may run millions times with many different input parameter), so you must 'predict' program behavior, and for predictable, consist behavior (even it's more complicated) is much more important than easier(but inconsist) usage.
 Since script language is (almostly) dynamic-typed, there's no restriction on variable's type, thus make such consist behavior prediction much, much harder than static typed language.
 This makes dynamic-typed